-Only urgent home visits will be carried out.
+- Only urgent or essential home visits will be carried out.
 Urgent means that there is an imminent risk of severe harm due to a defect with the property and only if there is no other way of instigating remedial works without a visit in person.

 - If a visit, that has been identified as urgent, takes place, the officer will first telephone the customer and establish whether anyone in the household is self-isolating or feeling unwell.